microsoft/vscode-docs/docs/customization/themes.md

 ![Themes in the Command Palette](images/themes/colorthemes.png)

+> **Tip:** By default, the theme is configured in the user settings and applies to all workspaces.
+But you can also configure a workspace specific theme.
+To do so, set a theme in the workspace settings.

 ## Adding Themes from the Extension Marketplace

+There are several out-of-the-box color themes in VS Code for you to try.

-Many themes have been uploaded to the VS Code [Extension Marketplace](/docs/editor/extension-gallery.md) by the community.
+Many more themes have been uploaded to the VS Code [Extension Marketplace](/docs/editor/extension-gallery.md) by the community.
 If you find one you want to use, simply install it and restart VS Code and the new theme will be available.

 > **Tip:** To search for themes, type 'theme' in the Extensions view (`kb(workbench.view.extensions)`) search box.